apache/doris/docs/documentation/en/administrator-guide/session-variables_EN.md

-# Session Variable
+# Variable

-This document focuses on currently supported session variables.
+This document focuses on currently supported variables.

-Session variables in Doris refer to session variable settings in MySQL.
+Variables in Doris refer to variable settings in MySQL.
 However, some of the variables are only used to be compatible with some MySQL client protocols, and do not produce their actual meaning in the MySQL database.

 ## Variable setting and viewing

 ### View

-All or specified session variables can be viewed via `SHOW VARIABLES [LIKE 'xxx'];`.
+All or specified variables can be viewed via `SHOW VARIABLES [LIKE 'xxx'];`.
 Such as:

 ```
 SHOW VARIABLES;